esl/jekyll-codesync-global/_posts/blog-posts/2018-04-24-the-hitchhikers-guide-to-the-unexpected-slides-code-beam-sf-2018.md

 ---
 title: The Hitchhiker's Guide to the Unexpected - SLIDES - Code BEAM SF 2018
-abstract: Slides from Fred Hebert's talk "The Hitchhiker's Guide to the Unexpected" - Code BEAM SF 2018
+abstract: "Slides from Fred Hebert's talk "The Hitchhiker's Guide to the Unexpected" - Code BEAM SF 2018 "
 image: the-hitchhikers-guide
 speaker_id: fred-hebert
 type: slides